Rock Sugar

 Health Benefits

-- In traditional Chinese medicine, believed to have cooling properties and ability to moisten lungs
+- In traditional Chinese medicine, believed to support lung health and reduce body heat

 Buying Guide